Lillie Williamson

 Current and Future Projects

-• A project focused on understanding and modeling communication-related antecedents of medical mistrust.
+• Understanding and modeling communication-related antecedents of medical mistrust

-• A set of projects testing the effects of news stories about racial discrimination and medical racism on medical mistrust and health policy outcomes.
+• Testing the effects of news stories about racial discrimination and medical racism on medical mistrust and health policy outcomes.

-• A project focused on understanding the relationships between medical mistrust and health/ scientific misinformation.
+• Investigating the relationships between medical mistrust and health/scientific misinformation

 Expertise and Activities

-My research examines the ways in which racial experiences and health communication interact to influence racial health inequalities.
-I have two primary lines of research a) the role of communication in medical mistrust and b) the impact of discrimination on health.
 Past projects have investigated the antecedents of medical mistrust; the effects of exposure to vicarious racial discrimination (e.g., news stories about racial discrimination) on medical mistrust, and social support as a buffer to the effects of stressors, such as racial discrimination.
-As I build on this work, some of my current projects explore a) communication about medical racism, b) the ways in which medical mistrust influences health information seeking, and c) the relationships between medical, and more broadly science, mistrust and health misinformation.
+As I build on this work, some of my current projects explore: communication about medical racism, the ways in which medical mistrust influences health information seeking, and shared trust between clinicians and patients.

-I am currently affiliate faculty in the Department of Psychology and the Center for Demography of Health and Aging.
+I am currently affiliate faculty in the Department of Psychology, the Center for Demography of Health and Aging, and the Institute for Diversity Science.

 Education